What Is Sole Proprietorship

 Advantages:

-- It is easy to exit the business as you may decide to dissolve your business without requiring any paperwork.
+• It is easy to exit the business as you may decide to dissolve business without requiring any paperwork.

 Disadvantages

-- Lack of personal liability protection: Individual assets will be at risk if the business is sued or defaults on a debt.
+• Lack of personal liability protection: Individual assets will be at risk if the business is sued or defaulted on a debt.

 These are general rules applicable to the business community all over the world.
 We advise you also to visit country-specific issues to complement the guide.